TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 ## Folder Structure
 Inside the `/tests` folder (where you found this README.md) is a python script and two subfolders.
-- **Models** Inside this folder are test cases for pre-trained models.
+- `/Models` Inside this folder are test cases for pre-trained models.
 At the moment, there are tests for two MNIST models, whereas one is a CNN.
-- **Ops** Inside this folder you can find specific test casses for supported ONNX operations.
+- `/Ops` Inside this folder you can find specific test casses for supported ONNX operations.
-- **run.py** A python script that executes the tests and gathers the information of a run of the test suite.
+- `run.py` A python script that executes the tests and gathers the information of a run of the test suite.
 Add the additional flag `--fast` to run only the tests in the `/Ops` folder.
+If you omit the flag, it will also run the tests in the `/Models` folder.
+Testing the pre-trained models will take some time.
-- **README.md** This README
+- `README.md` This README

+### Quick Check
+In contrast to the pre-trained existing models in the `/Models` folder, the "models" in the `/Ops` folder test a single ONNX operation.
+For every supported ONNX operation you can find a subfolder that holds compiled ONNX models that only consist of the specific operation.
+E.g., the file `/Ops/Add/AddSimple.mlir` is compiled from an "ONNX model" only consisting of a single [ONNX Add operation](https://github.com/onnx/onnx/blob/main/docs/Operators.md#Add).

+Some of the more involved operations have additional attributes to define their semantics.
+In such cases, you can find more than a single test case in the folder.

+The rest of the document exhaustively defines all supported ONNX operations with known limitations.

 # Supported ONNX Operations
 The current LLVM version of zkLLVM (`zkllcm-circifier`) is based on 16.0.0-rc4.
 Therefore we use onnx-mlir [at this commit](https://github.com/onnx/onnx-mlir/tree/a04f518c1b0b8e4971d554c399bb54efc00b81db) as it incorporated with this version of LLVM.
 This document keeps track of the supported ONNX operations of the zkML frontend and its limitations.